cpfaff/Open-Science-Paper/README.md

 # Open-Science-Paper

-This repository contains a LaTeX document with a two column layout which can be used for collaborative paper writing.
-The layout is close to common paper formats which helps to prepare the figures and tables for publication.
-The document combines the LaTeX typesetting capabilities with the power of the statistic programming language R using the Knitr package (http://yihui.name/knitr/).
+This repository contains a LaTeX document which can be used for collaborative scientific paper writing.
+The layout is close to common paper formats which helps to prepare figures and tables for publication.
+The document combines the LaTeX typesetting capabilities with the power of R for statistic programming by using the Knitr package (http://yihui.name/knitr/).
 This combination has the advantage to enable better reproducibility of your research offering executable documents to others.
+Open-Science-Paper comes with some examples for typical things to typeset like tables and plots spanning one or two columns of the paper and a makefile helps you compiling the document to get a pdf file.

 ## Prerequisites

 To get started with this document a working installation of LaTeX and R is required.
 Depending on your LaTeX distribution and the type of installation (full/subset), packages required for the document might have to be installed additionally.
-Some LaTeX distributions (e.g MiKTeX, TeX Live) offer package managers which help you with this task (MiKTeX can install packages automatically if they are required from a document).
+You can have a look into the class file to see which packages are required for the document, or have a look into the wiki where the class file is documented with examples.
+Rather than installing the packages manually I would recommend you to use a LaTeX distribution with a package manager (e.g MiKTeX, TeX Live).
+MiKTeX can install packages automatically if they are required from a document.

 In R you have to install the Knitr package which is documented here: https://github.com/yihui/knitr.
 To use the knit command directly from the